Trip planner integration

 Markup

-The script places Furkot trip planner widget markup at the end of the page.
-If that's not what you want, put the following snippet of markup where you prefer the widget to be.
+The script places a Furkot trip planner widget markup at the end of the page.
+If that's not what you want, put the following snippet of the markup where you prefer the widget to be.

 Plan with Furkot buttons

-Check the article about plan with Furkot buttons for detailed description of how to add them to your website.
+Check the article about plan with Furkot buttons for a detailed description of how to add them to your website.

 • data-source="microdata" - place data is in microdata format as described in the article about plan with Furkot buttons